iiSeymour/jshack-countdown/README.md

 # jshack-countdown

-Countdown style letters game using websockets created at [JSHack](http://www.meetup.com/JSOxford/events/221085527/).
+Countdown style letters game using websockets created at [JSHack](http://www.meetup.com/JSOxford/events/221085527/) with the one and only [richdouglasevans](https://github.com/richdouglasevans).

 #### Quickstart